Token Sample Complexity of Attention

 We use this infinite-token limit to formalize \emph{token sample complexity}: the rate at which finite-$n$ attention approaches its infinite-limit counterpart.
 With compactly supported token distributions, one naturally expects parametric convergence at rate $1/\sqrt{n}$.
-This is not what we observe experimentally.
-On both synthetic Gaussian data and BERT applied to Wikipedia, convergence is slower, following sub-parametric rates $n^{-\beta}$ with $\beta < 1/2$.
-The exponent $\beta$ depends on the \emph{attention horizon} (how far the kernel reaches) and the \emph{spectral reach} (the scale of token variance): when these grow large, as with hardmax attention, convergence can slow down dramatically, even approaching logarithmic rates.
+However, on both synthetic and real data, we observe slower sub-parametric rates $n^{-\beta}$ with $\beta < 1/2$.
+Our analysis identifies an effective \emph{attention horizon} $H := \|\Sigma^{1/2}A\Sigma^{1/2}\|_2$ as a key quantity governing this slowdown, where $\Sigma$ is the covariance matrix of the token distribution, and $A := K^\top Q$ is the attention matrix, itself a product of the key $K$ and query $Q$ matrices.
+It can be interpreted as the largest query-key score attainable by two tokens in the unit ball of the covariance geometry (see Definition \ref{def:spectral_reach_arc}).
+When it grows large, convergence slows down, and when $H \to +\infty$, softmax attention converges to hardmax, in which case convergence is only logarithmic (see Section~\ref{sec:hardmax}).